 What Inspectors Look For

 Inspectors look for evidence that gophers are living underground on a property.
 They walk the entire property, examine the ground, soils and vegetation.
 They may dig a small hole.
 They replace soil if they do.
 They don't enter buildings or disturb manicured lawns.
-Please read how to prepare for inspection, and see 2020 mowing instructions.
+Please read how to prepare for inspection, and see 2020 mowing instructions, both linked above.

 How to Prepare for Inspection